-Wind-related tree mortality is important for reliable prediction of tropical forests and their effects on the Earth' system.
+Wind-related tree mortality is important for reliable prediction of tropical forests and their effects on the Earth system.

-The higher frequency of windthrows in the northwestern Amazon (NWA) may have resulted in a forest that is more adapted to these disturbances with respect to the central Amazonia (CA).
+The higher frequency of windthrows in NWA may have resulted in a forest that is more adapted to these disturbances with respect to the central Amazonia (CA).
 Increases in the occurrence of windthrows may produce a shift in composition in CA but not in NWA.

 Tree mortality is a key driver of forest community composition and carbon dynamics.
 Strong winds associated with severe convective storms are dominant natural drivers of tree mortality in the Amazon.
 Why forests vary with respect to their vulnerability to wind events and how the predicted increase in storm events might affect forest ecosystems within the Amazon are not well understood.
-We found that windthrows are common in the Amazon region extending from northwest (Peru, Colombia, Venezuela, and west Brazil) to central Brazil, with the highest occurrence of windthrows in the northwest Amazon.
-More frequent winds, produced by more frequent severe convective systems, in combination with well-known processes that limit the anchoring of trees in the soil, help to explain the higher vulnerability of the northwest Amazon forests to winds.
+The team found that windthrows are common in the Amazon region extending from northwest (Peru, Colombia, Venezuela, and west Brazil) to central Brazil, with the highest occurrence of windthrows in NWA.
+More frequent winds, produced by more frequent severe convective systems, in combination with well-known processes that limit the anchoring of trees in the soil, help to explain the higher vulnerability of NWA forests to winds.
 Projected increases in the frequency and intensity of convective storms in the Amazon have the potential to increase wind-related tree mortality.
-A forest demographic model calibrated for the northwestern and the central Amazon showed that northwestern forests are more resilient to increase in wind-related tree mortality than forests in the central Amazon.
+A forest demographic model calibrated for the northwestern and the central Amazon showed that northwestern forests are more resilient to an increase in wind-related tree mortality than forests in the central Amazon.
 This study emphasizes the importance of including wind-related tree mortality in model simulations for reliable predictions of the future of tropical forests and their effects on the Earth system.

-Jeffrey Q. Chambers, Lawrence Berkeley National Laboratory
+Lawrence Berkeley National Laboratory

 Negron-Juarez, R., et al., “Vulnerability of Amazon forests to storm-driven tree mortality.”
-Env.
-Res.
-Lett.
-13 054021 (2018).
+Environmental Research Letters 13(5), 054021 (2018).
 [DOI:10.1088/1748-9326/aabe9f]

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER